vishnuprasad2004/vishnuprasad2004/README.md

 <!--Hey there...
 I am Vishnu Prasad Korada, currently, I am studying Computer Science and Engineering.
 I love coding, sketching, graphic designing, space exploration scientific research, and such...-->
-As a Computer Science 3rd year student with a passion for AI/ML, I am dedicated to pushing the boundaries of technology and innovation.
+As a Computer Science final year student with a passion for AI/ML, I am dedicated to pushing the boundaries of technology and innovation.
 I am actively honing my skills in technologies like Full Stack Web Development and Machine Learning Algorithms.🧑🏽‍💻

 Beyond Programming, I also immerse myself in the world of design often as a creative outlet.🎨
 <br>